PGK16POWERS/HelloWorld/README.md

 # HelloWorld
-Basic hello world program written in Java
+Basic Hello World program written and compiled in Java.